shidel-dev/app_figures/README.md

 ```

-This method will return a client object
+This method will return a client object.

-####Using AppFigures::Client's initialize method directly
+####Using AppFigures::Client initialize method directly

-this can take an options hash
+This can take an options hash with your authentication information.

 ```ruby
 AppFigures::Client.new({credentials: 'base 64 encoded username:password', client_key: 'your client key'})
 ```

-TODO: Write usage instructions here

 ## Contributing